What is Stackify Retrace?

 - Logging statements

 Retrace provides the most detailed traces you will find in any application performance monitoring software or APM solution.
-Try our free tool, Prefix, on your dev box to get this same powerful tracing ability.
+Try our free tool, Prefix, on your dev box to get the same powerful tracing ability.

 2. APM - Code Level Application Performance Monitoring

-Retrace collects very detailed data via its code profiling and transaction tracing capabilities.
-All of that data is aggregated and crunched to provide powerful reporting and alerting capabilities.
+Retrace collects detailed data via its code profiling and transaction tracing capabilities.
+All of the data is aggregated and crunched to provide powerful reporting and alerting capabilities.
 With Retrace, you can quickly identify why your application is slow or why it is not working properly.
 Key APM features include:

 - Monitor app performance by response times, user satisfaction, etc.